 Laura Spalding Best is an artist living and working in Phoenix, Arizona.
 She received her BFA from Arizona State University in 2003 and has been actively involved in the local art scene since then.
 Best recently received a Contemporary Forum Artist Grant and a Pollock-Krasner grant and has appeared on Arizona Horizon Art Beat to discuss her artwork.
 She has been involved in numerous solo and group exhibitions in downtown Phoenix and has completed several public murals.
-Best has been the Exhibitions Manager at Scottsdale Museum of Contemporary Art for ten years.
+Best has been the Exhibitions Manager at Scottsdale Museum of Contemporary Art since 2006.

 Laura Spalding Best's paintings discover the common connections found in the familiar details within a city infrastructure.
 The driving force behind Best's work is her interest in viewing and quantifying community and communication by showing it through the common fixtures and sights connecting individuals and communities literally and abstractly.
 Best's paintings separate and celebrate the blights on the vista, and emphasize the unappreciated flaws of our everyday view.

 Reflecting on Water: Romantic Illusion in the Urban Desert Landscape

 I will now speak of another component of scenery, without which every landscape is defectiveit is water.
 Thomas Cole, in Essay on American Scenery, American Monthly Magazine (January 1836)